PowerShell/AwsDscToolkit/README.md

 ## Releases

+### Unreleased
+- Refined depedency on AzureRM module.
+Module manifest now only specified AzureRM.Automation and AzureRM.Profile.
+- Removed KeyPair parameter from tests.

 ### 0.3.0.0
-- Fixed variable typo for AWS credential and region in Set-IAMInstanceProfileForRegistration
+- Fixed variable typo for AWS credential and region in Set-IAMInstanceProfileForRegistration.

 ### 0.2.0.0
 - Modified encryption key selection.
 Register-EC2Instance will now select the first key that the provided instance profile has access to rather than just the first key available.

 ### 0.1.0.0
-- Initial release
+- Initial release.

 ## Installation
 The AWS DSC Toolkit is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/AwsDscToolkit).